wildpeaks/2019-package-store/README.md

 ## Store

-The `Store` class takes three genercs:
+The `Store` class takes three generics:
  - State type of the data it stores
  - Props type of the JSON it emits
  - Messages of actions it might receive

-Main properties:
+Store methods:
  - `store.register` adds an action
  - `store.unregister` removes an action
  - `store.schedule` receives messages
+ - `store.serialize` generates a Props object given an arbitrary State

+Store properties:
+ - `store.state` reads and replaces the current immutable state
  - `store.onprops` is called when props have changed
- - `store.state` reads and replaces the current immutable state
- - `store.serialize` is a functional method that generates the Props matching an arbitrary State value

 ### Example